Learn more about our FREE COVID-19 Patient Support Program for chronic illness patients and their loved ones.

-Until this point, rheumatologists have been making their own best guesses based on experience with prior infectious diseases (such as the seasonal flu, swine flu, and SARS) and advising patients accordingly.
-Now they have another tool, thanks to the American College of Rheumatology (ACR) issuing a clinical guidance document designed to inform rheumatologists across U.S.
+When the COVID-19 pandemic first started, rheumatologists were making their own best guesses based on experience with prior infectious diseases (such as the seasonal flu, swine flu, and SARS) and advising patients accordingly.
+That changed in April when the American College of Rheumatology (ACR) issued a clinical guidance document designed to inform rheumatologists across U.S.

 Because this coronavirus strain is such a new virus, information about it is rapidly developing.
 In light of this, the authors noted that new clinical guidance document is not the final word on the subject; rather, it should be considered a “living document” that will be updated as new studies and reports from physicians continue being released.
 They also emphasized the importance of personalized treatment and shared decision-making between patient and provider.